ultramozg/pulumi/aws-ts-resilient-observability/README.md

 - Use **Pulumi (TypeScript)** to manage all infrastructure as code.
 - Build a reusable base for **multi-account, multi-region** architecture with **Transit Gateway + IPAM**.
 - Implement **Multi-Site approach** strategy using AWS-native tools like Route 53 and Global Databases.
+- Learn new IaC tools for such scenario
 ---

 ## Architecture Overview